renatobrf/kindle-teca/docs/ai.md

 - ```The coming wave, by Mustafa Suleyman```
     - Two core technologies: artificial intelligence and synthetic biology.
     - Where there is demand, technology always breaks out, finds traction, and builds users.

+## Knowledge
+- Prompt Engineering Handbook, by Raju Shari
+- ChatGPT Business Mastery, by Indrajit Mukherjee
+- ChatGPT for Profit, by Vitaly Romano